oroinc/documentation/user_guide/activities/calls/activities_calls_actions.rst

 Users who are owners of a call and entity records that are specified in the call context have this call displayed in the **Activity** sections of their view pages.

-You can add more contexts to a call directly from the view page of a related entity.
+You can comment a call directly from the view page of a related entity.

 1. On the entity record view page, click **Activity**.
-2. In the **Activity** section, choose a call log from which you want to remove a context, and click it to see details.
+2. In the **Activity** section, choose a call log which you want to comment, and click it to see details.
 3. Click the :guilabel:`Add Comment` button in the lower-right corner.

    |